triicst/IT/docs/vscode-howto/README.md

 The "Paste Image" plugin is a huge time saver if your documentation will contain lots of images.
 Install the Paste Image plugin from "mushan".

-By default, Paste Image will create (if it doesn't already exist) a single "images" folder at the root of your directory structure for all images pasted.
-If you would like to keep your images folder at the same level of the directory structure as your markdown document (to keep them together), so can make the following configuration change.
+By default, Paste Image will create (if it doesn't already exist) a single "images" folder at the root of your open directory structure for all images pasted.
+If you would like to keep your images folder at the same level of the directory structure as your markdown document (to keep them together), you can make the following configuration change.
 Go to **"File"** --> **"Preferences"** --> **"Settings"** and in the **"User Settings"** configuration section, add the following "pasteImage.*  entries between the curly braces like this:

 ```json
 {